 Whether speaking with your insurer or another driver’s insurance company, be careful about how you report the accident.
 You don’t want to assume responsibility for what occurred, as this can affect the outcome of any accident claims you make down the line.
 Even something as innocent as an apology can be construed as an admission of guilt.

 Insurance companies are sometimes reluctant to provide the proper compensation after an accident.
 The other driver may also dispute they were at fault, which means your case could go to court.

 In this instance, finding the right legal counsel is an absolute must.
-Our team of personal injury attorneys at Martinez, Hart, Thompson & Sanchez, P.C.are dedicated to supporting Albuquerque residents when they need help most.
+Our team of personal injury attorneys at Martinez, Hart, Sanchez & Romero, P.C. are dedicated to supporting Albuquerque residents when they need help most.
 We have experience with driver negligence, distracted driving, and multi-vehicle accidents.
 Schedule a consultation by calling 505-343-1776 or contact our firm to learn more.